A few minutes later, they had added camping chairs, sticks and marshmallows.

 They learned that marshmallows don’t fit on yardsticks very well,

-and that some fires take a very long time to melt marshmallows.
+and that some fires take a

 Of course they chose to do it right after a rain storm, so the adventure included a lot of mud.
 Sometimes I’m tempted to feel frustrated about the mud on the porch, the fact that when people come to the door they can’t actually get to the door with chairs, sticks and rocks in the way.
 Stepping on Playmobil toys gets old, and occasionally I feel frustrated when I find nice dishes in the toy room.

 But I have to remind myself that imagination is a wonderful thing.

 This is good, old-fashioned, imaginary play.
 I’m glad that they’re creative, that they dream up adventures like this.
 They’re making memories.
 They’re interacting with each other.
 They’re using what they have to create something they’ve got pictured in their heads.
 My house would stay much cleaner if they spent more time in front of the television playing games or watching movies, but I choose this.
 I choose imagination.